KomodoPlatform/developer-docs/additional-assets/misc/2020-01-31-utxo-contracts.md

 Bitcoin Script is a separate programming language.
 All transactions that are executed on a Bitcoin-based blockchain, such as Komodo, rely for their foundation on Bitcoin Script.

 This language is purposefully limited.
 More details about Bitcoin Script can be found at the linked address below.
-The reader is encouraged to read this content.
+The discussion here encourages the reader to read this content.

 For now, read only up to the heading, "Gas-based Smart Contract Platforms," and then stop for now.
 Later in this discussion, the reader will return to this section and read the remaining content.